 6. squeezing the chin with rhythmic movements;

-7. kneading the zygomatic and buccal muscles (spiral movements along the zygomatic and buccal muscles);
+7. kneading the zygomatic and cheek muscles (spiral movements along the zygomatic and cheek muscles);

-8. grinding of the buccal muscle (index finger in the mouth, the rest outside);
+8. rubbing the buccal muscle (index finger in the mouth, the rest outside);

-During the massage, you can pronounce verses to the beat of movements, for example, these:
+During the massage, you can recite poems in time with the movements, for example, the following:

 “Mom washed the children’s foreheads,